jasoncable/i-can-program-too/manuscript/Chapter03.md

 A>
 A> In C# we have a special concept called generics.
 They were introduced in C# 2.0 in 2005.
 They provide came with updated data structures for C# to make everyday programming easier than manual array manipulation.
 The basic arrays we are talking about here are still used everyday, although usually for lower-level operations.
 Network operations such as web servers operate in the form of passing `byte[]`s back and forth.
 Nearly all I/O operations use arrays.
 In fact, C#'s generic `List<T>` and `Dictionary<TKey,TValue>` are implemented on top of basic .NET arrays.
 More on these later.
 It is important to know that a basic knowledge of arrays is required to understand more advanced concepts, even if we don't directly use them every day.

 To get data out of an array we can pull it out by index.
 Slots in an array are all numbered, beginning at `0`.
 In the following example, the the indexes are as follows.
+Each index refers to what we call an element of the array.

     string[] sa = { "a", "b", "c", "d" };
     // "a" is 0